tolga-tuzcuoglu/NASDAQ_Trade_Idea_Extractor/README.md

 # Nasdaq Trader - Professional Trading Analysis Pipeline

-**High-performance AI-powered trading analysis from YouTube videos for Nasdaq portfolio management**
+**High-performance AI-powered trading analysis from YouTube videos for Nasdaq investors and traders**

 ## 🎯 Overview

-This production-ready system analyzes Turkish trading videos to generate actionable trading reports for Nasdaq portfolio managers.
-It extracts trading ideas, validates tickers with real-time API verification, and creates professional reports that can be directly executed on Nasdaq.
+This production-ready system is specifically designed for **Nasdaq investors and traders**.
+It analyzes Turkish trading videos to generate actionable trading reports for Nasdaq portfolio management.
+The system extracts trading ideas, validates tickers with real-time API verification, and creates professional reports that can be directly executed on Nasdaq markets.

 ## ✨ Latest Features